Saturday, February 08, 2025

 What a difference a decade makes

-However, one sight continually captured our attention.
-Windsor Castle lies directly under the flight path for Heathrow's southern runway.
+However, one unforgettable sight captured our attention.
+Windsor Castle lies directly under the flight path of Heathrow's southern runway.
 As a result, low-flying passenger jets descend like clockwork over the northern end of The Long Walk every few minutes.
 The stream of aircraft was unrelenting.
 I've read that up to 37 flights an hour pass overhead.
 I'm surprised the Queen enjoyed staying at Windsor as much as she did.

 This was evident on our final night in Nuremberg when we organized dinner for an eclectic group of industry colleagues.
 Our table included a supplier’s trade show team, distributors of similar brands and other industry contacts.
-Nations represented at dinner last night included Australia, The Netherlands, Canada, the UK, Belgium, and Italy (plus two expats, one from New Zealand and one from Ireland).
+Nations represented at dinner included Australia, The Netherlands, Canada, the UK, Belgium, and Italy (plus two expats, one from New Zealand and one from Ireland).

-It’s hard to believe that it’s been ten years this month since we met John Daniels, Artiwood’s former owner, and decided to buy his business.
+It’s hard to believe it’s been ten years this month since we met John Daniels, Artiwood’s former owner, and decided to buy his business.
 What a ride it's been!

 No comments: